tonesto7/homebridge-hubitat-tonesto7/README.md

     Defaults to first available IP on your computer<br><small style="color: gray;">Most installations won't need this, but if for any reason it can't identify your ip address correctly, use this setting to force the IP presented to Hubitat for the hub to send to.</small></p>

  * <p><u>direct_port</u>  <small style="color: #f92672; font-weight: 600;"><i>Optional</i></small><br>
-   Defaults to 8000<br><small style="color: gray;">This is the port that homebridge-hubitat plugin will listen on for traffic from your hub.
+   Defaults to 8005<br><small style="color: gray;">This is the port that homebridge-hubitat plugin will listen on for traffic from your hub.
 Make sure your firewall allows incoming traffic on this port from your hub's IP address.</small></p>

  * <p><u>excluded_capabilities</u>  <small style="color: #f92672; font-weight: 600;"><i>Optional</i></small><br>
-   Defaults to None<br><small style="color: gray;">Specify the SmartThings device by ID and the associated capabilities you want homebridge-smartthings to ignore<br>This prevents a SmartThings device creating unwanted or redundant HomeKit accessories</small></p>
+   Defaults to None<br><small style="color: gray;">Specify the Hubitat device by ID and the associated capabilities you want homebridge-hubitat-tonesto7 to ignore<br>This prevents a Hubitat device from creating unwanted or redundant HomeKit accessories</small></p>